27manavgandhi/gold-bot/BOT_EXPLANATION.md

 ## 🤖 What is Gold Bot?

-**Gold Bot** is an automated XAUUSD (Gold) trading system that runs 24/7 on MetaTrader 5 with Telegram control.
+**Gold Bot** is an automated XAUUSD trading system that runs 24/7 on MetaTrader 5 with Telegram control.
 It executes algorithmic trades based on the **Donchian Channel Breakout Strategy** with strict risk management and real-time trade monitoring via Telegram.
 It is basically 20 pips challenege

 ---